chinamike65/hugo-tuolesi/content/book3/book3en.md

 301

-Here the Buddha said to Venerable Ananda that the roots of goodness planted by the Buddha, even if they did not initially attain the fruit of nirvana, will surely eventually reach nirvana.
+Here the Buddha said to Venerable Ananda that by the roots of goodness planted by the Buddha, Even if you didn't want to attain Nirvana in the first place, you will definitely achieve Nirvana eventually.

-Therefore, after taking refuge, when making offerings to Buddhas and Bodhisattvas, or after reciting scriptures and practicing the Dharma, when devotion is made, the devotion to bad and unfinished merits and blessings will not circulate at will, and will eventually return to Buddhahood.
+Therefore, once you have taken refuge, when making offerings to Buddhas and Bodhisattvas, or after reciting sutras and practicing the Dharma, when devotion is made, the devotion is weak and unfinished, merits and blessings will not circulate freely, and will eventually return to Buddhahood.

-For example, in the past, someone in India made offerings to thousands of monks, but after making offerings, he did not know how to return.
-At this time, when he saw a beautiful elephant in front of him, in India at that time, elephants were very respected animals, and he thought, I want to go back and become an elephant in my next life.
+For example, in the past, a man in India made offerings to thousands of monks, but after making offerings, he did not know how make the dedication.
+He saw a beautiful elephant in front of him.
+In India at that time, elephants were very respected animals, and he thought, I will make a wish to become an elephant in my next life.

-As a result, after his death, because of the great blessings he offered to thousands of monks, he became the mount of Emperor Shitian, a three-headed incense elephant.
+As a result, after his death, because of the great blessings he offered to thousands of monks, he became the throne of Emperor Shitian, a three-headed incense elephant.

-This is an example of the wrong devotion, but, even so, the blessing will eventually return to liberate him to become a Buddha.
+This is an example of wrong apiration, but, even so, the virtuous offering of lamps will eventually liberate him to become a Buddha.

-Our usual devotion is "dedicated merits and virtues to the six realms and sentient beings are free from suffering and attain happiness."
-This is a very good devotion.
-All living beings in the six realms are free from suffering and attain happiness, including both family members and ourselves.
-It is very extraordinary. .
+Our usual aspiration is "I dedicate all merits and virtues to the six realms so that sentient beings can be free from suffering and attain happiness."

+This is a very good aspiration.
+All living beings in the six realms are freed from suffering and attain happiness, including both family members and ourselves.
+It is very extraordinary.

-Don't be afraid if the devotion is wrong, even if the blessing will turn to the wrong place, after taking refuge, because of the merit of taking refuge, the blessing will still return to the ultimate vow of becoming a Buddha and liberation.
+Don't be afraid if the aspiration is wrong, even if the offering will lead to the wrong place.
+After taking refuge, because of the merit of taking refuge, the blessing will still return to the ultimate aspiration of becoming a Buddha and attaining enlightenment.

 302
+##### 5. Prevent falling into evil realms

-If you truly take refuge without falling into the lower realms, the karma of falling into the three lower realms will naturally be eliminated.
+If you truly take refuge to prevent falling into the lower realms, the karma of falling into the three lower realms will naturally be eliminated.
-If you don’t do bad things after taking refuge, you will definitely be reborn in the Pure Land or get the fruit of human and heaven with the blessing of the Guru’s Three Jewels.
+If you don’t do bad things after taking refuge, you will definitely be reborn in the Pure Land or get the fruits of the world and the gods with the blessing of the Guru’s Three Jewels.

+##### 6. Prevent disturbance by demons

-After taking refuge without being disturbed by demons, you will not be obstructed by ghosts and demons, and they will escape with a single thought.
-The merits of the four refuges are very extraordinary.
+After taking refuge without to prevent disturbance by demons, you will not be obstructed by ghosts and demons.
+Just by reciting the four refuges they will run away.
+The power of the four refuges is very extraordinary.

-Among the Four Refugees, one sentence of taking refuge in the guru means taking refuge in the lineage masters of all dynasties starting from Buddha Shakyamuni, up to the root guru of oneself.
+Among the Four Refuges, one sentence of taking refuge in the guru means taking refuge in the lineage masters of all dynasties starting from Buddha Shakyamuni, up to your own root guru.

 For example, in our lineage, from Buddha Shakyamuni to the present, there are a total of forty-six generations.
-One sentence of "taking refuge in the guru" means taking refuge in forty-six masters, including the Buddha.
+One recitation of "In the guru I take refuge" means taking refuge in forty-six masters, including the Buddha.
 Many Buddhas and Bodhisattvas.

 Similarly, taking refuge in a Buddha does not mean taking refuge in one or two Buddhas, but taking refuge in all the Buddhas of the ten directions and three times, including a certain Buddha who has a deep relationship with us.

 Taking refuge in the Dharma means taking refuge in 84,000 dharmas, including all the teachings and dharmas handed down by the Buddha.

-Taking refuge as a monk means taking refuge in all the bodhisattvas and arhats from one place to ten places, as well as the transcendent Dharma protectors, which naturally include the bodhisattvas and Dharma protectors who have a special predestined relationship with us.
+Taking refuge in the Sangha means taking refuge in all the bodhisattvas and arhats from the first to the tenth levels (bhumis), as well as the transcendent Dharma protectors, who naturally include the Bodhisattvas and Dharma protectors who have a special predestined relationship with us.

 303

 As soon as we recite the Four Refuges, the Three Jewels will come to rescue us.
-Those Buddhas, Bodhisattvas and Dharma protectors who are related to us will come in an instant because of their karma.
+Those Buddhas, Bodhisattvas and Dharma protectors with whom we have a karmic relationship will come in an instant because.

 So, after taking refuge, you will be protected by all these gurus, Buddhas, Bodhisattvas, and Dharma protectors, and you will not suffer any harm.

-Doing what you want is easy to succeed, and any wish will be easy to achieve.
+##### 7. Granting of wishes

 After taking refuge, if you always sincerely respect the Three Jewels and ask for their blessings, you can easily succeed in doing things.

-Although the degree of confidence is different and the blessings produced are different, the blessings will gradually increase, and doing things will become easier and easier.
-Therefore, the biggest method of accumulating blessings is to recite the Four Refugees.
+Although the degree of confidence is different and the blessings produced are different, the blessings will gradually increase, and doing things will become more and more easy.
+Therefore, the greatest method of accumulating blessings is to recite the Four Refugees.

-The Buddha said in the "Guangzhou Game Sutra":
+The Buddha said in the "The Vast Game Sutra":

-"A person who is blessed can achieve everything."
+"A person who is blessed can achieve anything."

-Venerable Milarepa's previous life, Kadampa's great virtue Chachacha also said:
+Venerable Milarepa's reincarnation, Kadampa's great virtue Pabongka Rinpoche also said:

-"If you have a normal heart of taking refuge, you will first be rewarded in this life, everything will be successful, and then at the end of your life, you will receive auspicious signs. ."
+"If you have an ordinary mind of taking refuge, you will first be rewarded in this life, everything will be accomplished, and then you will receive auspicious signs when you are dying."

-Quick Achievement
+##### 8. Accelerated Achievement

 304

 Before taking refuge, all aspects of practice are much worse than after taking refuge.
-Not to mention, there are the same differences as heaven and earth in terms of accumulating merit and eliminating karma.
+Not to mention, in terms of accumulating merit and eliminating karma the difference is like day and night.
 Therefore, after taking refuge, the achievement of studies will be faster.

-For the practice of the Four Refuges, please refer to Treasures of the Dharma Sea II.
+For the practice of the Four Refuges, please refer to Treasures of the Dharma Sea Book 2.

 305

-Section 4 Karma takes refuge in the Three Jewels of the Guru.
+#### Section 4 Karma

-Although you won't fall into the three evil realms, you still need to respect Karma.
+Having taken refuge in the Three Jewels of the Guru, although you will no longer fall into the three evil realms, you still need to respect cause and effect.

-If you don’t respect cause and effect, don’t know how to restrain yourself, and create karma indiscriminately, you will still suffer in the three evil realms.
+If you don’t respect cause and effect, and don’t know how to restrain yourself, and you will create karma indiscriminately, and you will still suffer in the three evil realms.

-We always feel that we have studied Buddhism, and we have taken refuge in the Three Jewels of Guru.
+We usually feel that we have studied Buddhism, and we have taken refuge in the Three Jewels of the Guru, and regularly recite the sutras, and can keep any vows we have made.

-I feel that I haven't done much bad things, I seem to be far away from the evil realm, and I don't worry much about falling into the evil realm.
+We feel that we haven't done too many  bad things, we seem to be far away from the evil realms, and we don't worry much about falling into the evil realms.

 In fact, this is just an appearance that arises because you do not understand cause and effect, do not understand the essential characteristics of karma, and are not good at observing and thinking.

-Whether or not we can fall into the evil path is not up to us, but is determined by our karma.
+Whether or not we can fall into the evil path is not up to us, but is determined by our accumulated karma.

-Our countless past lives have created countless karma, but we don't realize it.
+Our countless past lives have created immeasurable karma, but we don't realize it.

-At the time of death, whichever power of good and evil karma is stronger will be triggered by love and grasping among the twelve karma, and then it will flow with karma.
+At the time of death, whichever power of good or evil karma is stronger will be triggered by love and grasping among the twelve Twelve links of dependent origination, and then the karmic retribution will flow with.

-I feel that I haven’t done much bad karma in this life, but if the big bad karma I created in the previous life matured in this life, or the small bad karma has grown into a big bad karma, what should I do?
+We feel that we haven’t done much bad karma in this life, but if the big bad karma we created in the previous life matured in this life, or the small bad karma has grown into a big bad karma, what should we do?

-The size of karma, on the one hand, has something to do with the strength of the motive, fabrication, and results of the karma.
+The size of karma, on the one hand, has something to do with the strength of the intention, fabrication, and results of the karma.

 Therefore, what we think of as a small evil can actually become a very large evil karma.

 306

-For example, when scolding someone, if you endure it for a long time before scolding, you can't hold it anymore, and finally break out, or because of other reasons, you are very angry and have great anger; After I finished, I felt very comfortable again, and felt that I was scolding right.
+For example, speaking abusively to another.
+If you hold it in for a long time before speaking out, you can't hold it anymore, and finally you explode, or for some other reason, you are very angry and lose your temper.
+After you have finished, you feel very comfortable again, and feel that the scolding was right.

 In this case, the motives, pretense, and results of this scolding were all done very "satisfactorily".

-Such a curse, which is just one word: "Go away!", also produces a lot of bad karma.
+Even a simple phrase like "Get lost!", produces a lot of negative karma.

-For another example, there is a mosquito that keeps me awake.
-I searched for a long time and couldn’t find it.
-I was very annoyed.
-I finally saw it.
-I can sleep."
+As another example, there is a mosquito that keeps you awake.
+You searched for a long time and couldn’t find it.
+You get very annoyed.
+Once you have found it and squashed it, You can sleep."

-Such a karma of killing a living is likely to bring us to hell just because of a tiny mosquito.
+The karma of killing a living being is likely to send us to hell just because of a tiny mosquito.

-On the other hand, the growth of wholesome kamma is not as great as we think.
+On the other hand, the creation of wholesome karma is not as great as we think.

 We always feel that we are not bad.
-It seems that we have done many good deeds, such as releasing living beings, making offerings to the Three Jewels, reciting scriptures, etc. We feel that our good karma should have a lot of karma, but it is not necessarily true.
+It seems that we have done many good deeds, such as releasing living beings, making offerings to the Three Jewels, reciting scriptures, etc. We feel that we have a good store of positive karma, but it is not necessarily true.

-If you want to grow good karma, in addition to continuing to do good deeds, you must also purify and perfect your intentions, right actions, and devotions every time you do good deeds, so that the accumulated good karma will be great.
+If you want to create good karma, in addition to continuing to do good deeds, you must also purify and perfect your intentions, right actions, and devotions every time you do good deeds, so that the accumulated good karma will be great.

 307

-Now think about our motivation when we do good deeds, not to mention the Bodhicitta of the sages to save all sentient beings, and the renunciation of the middle sages who are disgusted with samsara, and even the lower sages do not have the mind of impermanence of death.
+Now think about our intentions when we do good deeds, compared to the Bodhicitta aspiration of the Bodhisattvas to save all sentient beings, or the renunciation of the solitary buddhas who are disgusted with samsara, or even the sravakas grasp of the impermanence of life.
+We have none of those.

-The first thing that comes to mind is usually to hope for wealth, peace, etc. in this life, or to say "return to the great Bodhi", but in my mind I still hope to be rich in this life, all of which are covetous for the happiness of this life.
-Liberation is not helpful.
+The first thing that comes to our mind is usually to hope for wealth, peace, etc. in this life, or to say "devotion to the Great Bodhi", but in our mind we still hope to be rich in this life, all of which are covetous for the happiness of this life.
+Compared to the aspiration for Liberation, these petty wishes are useless.

-"Secret Continuation" says:
+The "Secret Continuation" says:

 "Don't be greedy for the results of this life.

-If you only pin your hopes on this life, it will not benefit the next life, but if you hope for the consummation of the next life, the results of this life will be extensive and abundant."
+If you only pin your hopes on this life,

+it will not benefit the next life,

+but if you hope for the consummation of the next life,

+the results of this life will be extensive and abundant."

-Master Chung Dunpa asked Venerable Atisha:
+Master ZhongDunpa asked Venerable Atisha:

-"If you do your karma for the sake of happiness, benefit, and respect in this life, what is the result of it?"
+"If you act for the sake of happiness, benefit, and respect in this life, what is the result of it?"

-The Venerable replied:
+The Venerable Atisha replied:

 "The reward is to get that."